 In this post: Sometimes being organized requires a creative approach to storage solutions.
 Here are 8 surprising places that I store things.⇒

-This was, by far, the word most often used by readers in yesterday’s survey to describe what they are currently struggling with.
+This was, by far, the word most often used by readers in a recent survey to describe what they are currently struggling with.
 Very timely, given I already had this post planned.

 You will hear me talk about storage solutions a lot in the upcoming months (along with many of the other topics mentioned in the survey), as it’s something that I, too, am always working on.
 I tend to be exceptionally organized, but sometimes this means devising creative solutions for storing things that don’t have an obvious home.

 I am a staunch believer that the key to organization is ensuring that everything has a place (preferably close to where it will be used), and that you have the right containers to accommodate the things you need to store.

 But what happens when you’ve outgrown the obvious storage spots yet aren’t ready to discard the spill-over?

 Today we’ll look at storage solutions and 8 surprising places that I store things, in an attempt to tame the chaos.
 These aren’t outlandish or impractical storage solutions but just simple creative ways to eek out a little extra storage from the home you already live in.

 *This post was sponsored by Extra Space Storage but all opinions and ideas are strictly my own.

 1. Store plates and chargers in a linen press

 I am often asked where I store all the plates that I use in my tablescapes.
 As someone who firmly believes you need to constantly purge to stay organized, I have to admit when it comes to dishes I’m not willing to get rid of very many.
 I do too many table settings and purging only works for things you don’t actually use.